-As Yellen Exits As Fed Chair, Interest Rates Are Expected To Remain Steady
+As Yellen Exits Fed, Policymakers Hold Interest Rates Steady

-Federal Reserve chairwoman Janet Yellen will lead her last policy meeting on Wednesday as the finale to a two-day meeting on interest rates, which began Tuesday.
+Federal Reserve Chair Janet Yellen led her last policy meeting on Wednesday as the finale to a two-day meeting on interest rates, which began Tuesday.

-Policymakers are expected to leave interest rates unchanged when they release a statement at 2 p.m.
-ET Wednesday.
+Policymakers left rates unchanged, as analysts had expected.
+But the Fed said inflation is "expected to move up this year."

-At the same time, the Fed is expected to signal that a gradual tightening of monetary policy is coming as the U.S. economy keeps expanding and job growth continues to be solid.
+The Fed signaled that a gradual tightening of monetary policy is coming as the U.S. economy keeps expanding and job growth continues to be solid.

 Some analysts expect interest rates to increase in March.